How to Build a Proactive Security Practice in 5 Steps

 Consistent training is key.
 This will keep employees up to date on the latest cyber threats and help them understand how these threats work, and why the security methods implemented are a necessity.
 Interactive training has proven to be the most effective in both areas.

-As we move into 2023, it’s a good time to reflect on your organization’s security, and determine what’s working, what isn’t, and what can be changed to make your security position stronger than ever for next year.
+It’s time to reflect on your organization’s security, and determine what’s working, what isn’t, and what can be changed to make your security position stronger than ever for next year.

 To learn more about improving your security posture, contact one of our Arraya Cyber Team experts today.